gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

 **Installation: step by step**

-1. install [KeyQuencer](https://macintoshgarden.org/apps/keyquencer) (Lite or Full, needs to include the below files)
+1. install [KeyQuencer](https://macintoshgarden.org/apps/keyquencer) (Full version 2.5.6 includes all the required files)
 2. copy "File" KeyQuencer Extension from `KeyQuencer/Extensions/Archive and Files` install folder to System / KeyQuencer Extensions
 3. use KeyQuencer Editor or KeyQuencer Panel to install the Macro (its in the `KeyQuencer/Sample Macros/Command Samples` folder)
 4. install [AppleScript 1.1](https://macintoshgarden.org/apps/applescript-11) (specifically Finder Scripting Software, which installes Scriptable Finder 7.1.3 and Finder Scripting Extension)